 First of all, congratulations!
 I’m sure he’s a very lucky guy.
 And second of all, it’s good that you are already thinking about this.
 It means you want to start life off on the right financial foot.
 A wedding is a great celebration and a very important event in your life but…it is just one day.
 It’s not worth it to go into debt to finance it.

+According to this 2015 study, about 75 per cent of brides overspend what they initially anticipate.
 So, is it possible to have an inexpensive wedding?
 Of course it is!
 And no, I’m not going to suggest you become a paper bag princess!
 With some careful planning, you can have the wedding of your dreams without spending too much money.

 Here are some tips:

-- Limit the guests: If you want to save money, you can start with not inviting your sister’s boyfriend’s cousin’s daughter’s hockey coach.
+If you want to save money, you can start with not inviting your sister’s boyfriend’s cousin’s daughter’s hockey coach.
 Keep the guest list small and include only the people you really want to share that special day with.
 The smaller the group you have, the less you’ll have to pay for dinner, drinks and the venue.

-- No diamonds Rings and weddings go hand-in-hand (literally and figuratively).
+Rings and weddings go hand-in-hand (literally and figuratively).
 They are a symbol of love and commitment.
 Well, this symbol can cost thousands of dollars.
 Go with a cheaper gem or just a simple wedding band.
 And then, if you are in a better financial situation on your 10th anniversary, you can upgrade to a diamond.

 When planning your wedding, make a budget and don’t go over what you can reasonably afford.
 Look for areas to save and take pride in doing so.
 Weddings are special not because of the expensive floral centerpieces, but because of the memories they make.
 And finally, am I getting invited?